Arsslensoft/eservices-product/README.md

 ENTRYPOINT ["java", "-jar",  "/maven/config-service-0.0.1-SNAPSHOT.jar"]
 ```

-For the other projects i assumed that the projects needs to start:
+For the other projects we assumed that the projects needs to start:
 - 10 seconds after config-service for the discovery-service
 - 20 seconds after config-service for the product-service
 - 20 seconds after config-service for the proxy-service

-So it's obvious that i will use ``sleep timeInSeconds`` command
+So it's obvious that we will use ``sleep timeInSeconds`` command

 Here is an example pom.xml for product-service and proxy-service (just change the 20 to 10 for the discovery-service)